MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/unified-service-desk-system-requirements.md

  You can install and run the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] client as a published app on Citrix XenApp 7.6.
 This allows agents to access the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] client from a central location.

- You can also configure a Windows application as a virtual application on Citrix XenApp 7.6 that run as a hosted application in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)]. [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Integrate with Citrix applications](../integrate-citrix-applications.md)
+ You can also configure a Windows application as a virtual application on Citrix XenApp 7.6 that runs as a hosted application in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)]. [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Integrate with Citrix applications](../integrate-citrix-applications.md)

 ### See also